abin-karukappallil/FuelMate/README.md

 FuelMate thrives on collaboration across dimensions!
 Discovered a quantum anomaly?
 Have a transcendent feature idea?
 Don't keep it localized—raise an issue or submit a pull request.
 Together, we'll rewrite the laws of fuel-saving physics and traverse the infinite cosmos of cost efficiency!

+## Problem that can be solved by this project

+We can calculate our fuel economy for our trips and don't need to worry about the calculations..it makes a trip plan more faster...

+## Tech Stack Used

+• Javascript
+• Html
+• Css

+## Future Development

+Future developing plan is to add fuel price by region wise with a api service and make the user interface more comfortable.

 ## License: Let's Transcend Legal Boundaries! 📝

 FuelMate transcends traditional licensing—existing beyond the constraints of space and time.
 For more interdimensional adventures.